 Your boat is designed to give you quick acceleration with a minimum of time spent in the bow-up transitional planing off condition.
 Planing your boat is most easily and quickly accomplished by trimming the engine fully "under" or "in".
-Moderate to maximum throttle may be required depending on engine height and propeller.
 However, once on plane, the engine should be trimmed out a little to avoid a bow down condition called "plowing".
-Plowing can cause "bow-steering" or "oversteering" and poor fuel consumption.
+Plowing can cause "bow-steering" or "over-steering" and poor fuel economy.
 In this condition, if attempting a turn or encountering diagonal waves, a more abrupt turn than intended may result.